dtinit/data-transfer-project/Documentation/Integration.md

 7. Create FooTransferExtension extending TransferExtension

-  * See class javadoc for TransferExtension for full documentation
+  * See class javadoc for [TransferExtension](https://github.com/google/data-transfer-project/blob/master/portability-spi-transfer/src/main/java/org/dataportabilityproject/spi/transfer/extension/TransferExtension.java) for full documentation

   * Best practices:

-    * Validate the TransferExtension isn’t validated more than once in a running binary
+    * Validate the TransferExtension isn’t initialized more than once in a running binary
     * Most providers will interact with their api via a ‘registered’ app providing a client id/key and secret.
 Those will be stored in a key management system and retrieved via an identifier for the key and one for the secret,
     * In initialize, retrieve the AppCredentialStore
-    * Return an AuthDataGenerator for a given transfer type and mode
+    * Return an Exporter and Importer for a given transfer type and mode

 8. Create FooTransferExtensionTest
   * TODO: add more